January 2022 – December 2023

 As part of my commitment to openness and transparency, I have published the constituency casework figures on my website each month, together with details of my meetings, visits and speeches.

-During this year in Parliament, I have worked closely with the Council, local and regional businesses, community groups, charities and universities to improve the lives of residents and speak up for the region.
-This year I took taken action on 3,559 cases raised by constituents who have contacted me for help with individual issues, and responded to a further 4,237 policy issues raised by constituents.
-These included individual queries for 1,196 constituents and 1,295 policy issues on a variety of Covid related matters.
+In 2022 and 2023, I have worked closely with the Council, local and regional businesses, community groups, charities and universities to improve the lives of residents and speak up for the region.
+I have taken action on 6,631 cases raised by constituents who have contacted me for help with individual issues, and responded to a further 8,146 policy issues raised by constituents.

 Working for a fairer and better society

-I have continued to provide constructive criticism to the government, who in the last year have become increasingly mired in scandal: second jobs, partygate, fraudulent Covid claims and now a cost of living crisis they seem unable to even understand let alone act on.
+I have frequently offered constructive criticism to the government, who in the last year have become increasingly mired in scandal: second jobs, Partygate, fraudulent Covid claims and now a cost of living crisis they seem unable to even understand let alone act on.

 Working in Parliament